influxdata/telegraf/plugins/parsers/json_v2/README.md

 ### object

-With the configuration section `object`, you can gather metrics from [JSON objects](https://www.w3schools.com/js/js_json_objects.asp).
+With the configuration section `object`, you can gather values from [JSON objects](https://www.w3schools.com/js/js_json_objects.asp).
 This is defined in TOML as an array table using double brackets.

 #### The following keys can be set for `object`